x200706/x200706/README.md

 # About Crystal
 Welcome to my GitHub profile!
-This is where I share open-source projects, learning notes, and technical articles.
+This is where I share open-source projects and technical notes.
 If you're interested in me, you can find me at the following places:

 ✨[My Bear Blog](https://x200706.bearblog.dev/) ✨[My gist](https://gist.github.com/x200706)